muhammadaus/Kai-Sign/RAILWAY.md

 # Railway Deployment Guide

-This guide explains how to deploy the ERC7730 API on Railway.app.
+This guide explains how to deploy the ERC7730 API on Railway.app using Python FastAPI.

 ## Prerequisites